aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/README.md

 ## How to consume

-If you'd like to consume the schema in order to do validations on `manifest.json` files, simply download it from this repo and run it against standard *json-schema* validators, such as [jsonschema](https://www.npmjs.com/package/jsonschema).
+If you'd like to consume the [schema file](./schema.generated/cloud-assembly.schema.json) in order to do validations on `manifest.json` files, simply download it from this repo and run it against standard *json-schema* validators, such as [jsonschema](https://www.npmjs.com/package/jsonschema).

 Consumers must take into account the `major` version of the schema they are consuming.
 They should reject cloud assemblies with a `major` version that is higher than what they expect.
 While schema validation might pass on such assemblies, the deployment integrity